Best Water Filter of 2020

-The APEC WFS-1000 earned a 9 out of 10 for its exceptionally high flow rate, almost matching the top models.
+Almost matching the top models, the APEC WFS-1000 earned a 9 out of 10 for its exceptionally high flow rate.
 It only took about 15 seconds for the APEC to fill the test container.

 Next, there was a bit of a drop in performance, with the Home Master HydroPerfection taking close to a minute and a half — 84 seconds — to fill the quart container.

 The bulk of the filters came next, with the SAFF-100, BRITA Everyday, iSpring, PUR FM-2000B, Aquagear Filter Pitcher, and ZeroWatcher Pitcher all earning a 5 out of 10.
-The ZeroWater 10-Cup , the Aquagear, and the BRITA Everyday both have exceptionally high flow rates, being pitchers, but all three take a decent amount of time to filter new water, so if you need more water than what is currently in the tank, expect to be waiting for a while.
+Being pitchers, the ZeroWater 10-Cup , the Aquagear, and the BRITA Everyday have exceptionally high flow rates, but all three take a decent amount of time to filter new water.
+If you need more water than what is currently in the tank, expect to be waiting for a while.

 The ZeroWater 23-Cup, the BRITA Ultramax, the BRITA SAFF-100, and the PUR all just have reduced flow rates for faucet filters, taking about 24, 25, 30, and 34 seconds to fill a quart container, respectively.
 The iSpring is the slowest of this group, taking 35 seconds to accomplish the task.